openblack/openblack/README.md

 ## Linux

-Building has been tested on Ubuntu 19.04 and works fine, however **GCC 9.1.0+ is required** due to bugs in earlier versions with C++17 std.
+Building has been tested on Ubuntu 19.04 and works fine, however GCC7 (e.g. Ubuntu 18.04) should suffice for building.

 Dependencies can be installed simply from apt: